 - Unfortunate Names: Robert Webb claimed his childhood gang of imaginary friends were called the Gy-Bies (pronounced guy-buys).
 Even he once mispronounced it as "Gayboys".

-- Unreliable Narrator: A Genre Savvy panellist telling the truth may deliberately contradict themselves.Ken Livingstone: What year was this?Stephen Mangan: This was, ooh, about the late 80's...
+- Unreliable Narrator: A clever panellist telling the truth may deliberately contradict themselves.Ken Livingstone: What year was this?Stephen Mangan: This was, ooh, about the late 80's...
 '83?Ken Livingstone: Late eighties and '83?

 - Parodied more than once by somebody (usually Lee) making an obvious contradiction and then immediately backtracking to try and make the story make sense.